Search

 A menstrual migraine, sometimes called a “period headache,” typically occurs just before or during your period.
 These headaches are often more intense than regular migraines, causing throbbing pain, sensitivity to light, and nausea.
 You might also experience symptoms like dizziness, blurred vision, and extreme fatigue.
 The pain usually affects one side of the head and can move from one region to another, adding to the discomfort.

-Why Do Menstrual Migraines Happen?
+Why Do Hormonal Headaches Happen?

 Menstrual migraines are triggered by the sudden drop in estrogen levels that occurs just before the start of your period.
 This decrease in estrogen can cause the migraine to begin two days before your period or up to three days after it starts.
 These hormone-triggered migraines tend to be more severe and longer-lasting than non-menstrual migraines.